Emma Montoya: Early life

-She is from La Gaude in the Métropole Nice Côte d'Azur in the south of France.
-She studied for six years in the United States at Boston University.
+Emma is from La Gaude in the Métropole Nice Côte d'Azur in the south of France.
+She studied Biology for six years in the United States at Boston University.

 Career

-In 2018, she was runner-up at the French junior championships over 400 metres.
+In 2018, Emma was runner-up at the French junior championships over 400 metres.
 She placed fourth at the senior French Athletics Championships in Albi in 2023, over 400 metres hurdles.

-On 10 April 2025, she was named in the French team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.
+On 10 April 2025, Emma was named in the French team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.
 She competed in the women's 4 x 400 metres relay as the French team finished second behind the United States in their heat to secure a place at the 2025 World Championships.

-She competed for France in the 400 metres hurdles at the 2025 European Athletics Team Championships First Division in Madrid, Spain.
+Emma competed for France in the 400 metres hurdles at the 2025 European Athletics Team Championships First Division in Madrid, Spain.
 She was selected as part of the French team for the relay pool at the 2025 World Athletics Championships in Tokyo, Japan.

+In May 2026, she ran at the 2026 World Athletics Relays in the women's 4 × 400 metres relay in Gaborone, Botswana.